 - imposing oneself upon another, intrusions of privacy, stalking or spying

 - labelling, pathologising and name-calling

-- hurtful jokes made at the victim’s expense
+- hurtful jokes and condescension made at the victim’s expense

 - covert destruction of property or ‘accidental’ damage and theft of property or ideas

 - usurping behaviours (e.g. oneupmanship, outdoing, favouritism and partiality)

 - sexual harassment, infidelity, disloyalty and betrayal

 - using social group settings as a hiding place for personal attacks on individual members